 What traveler has not had to deal with canceled flights?
 Airline agents usually try to convince you to go home (or back to your hotel) and come back the next day to catch another flight.
 They don’t want to lose your business and will make every effort for you to fly with them.
 Persistence and tenacity are you best tools here, while remaining polite.
 If you make it clear that you need to get on a plane on this day, airline agents will eventually book you on another airline, even though they will lose your business.
 Unfortunately, switching to another airline in the case of a canceled flight is not an option if you fly with a charter or low-cost airline due to their different fare structure.
 In this case you simply have to accept whatever arrangement the airline offers.

 The European Union maintains strict safety standards, and travelers can rest assured that even low-cost airlines meet the established safety criteria.
 The European Commission publishes a list of airlines that are banned from flying to within the EU.
-The German Jet Airliner Crash Data Evaluation Centre (JACDEC) provides airline accident statistics in Europe of the past 15 years, showing that air travel in Europe is in fact very safe.
+The German Jet Airliner Crash Data Evaluation Centre (JACDEC) provides airline sample accident statistics in Europe over the past 25 years in a .pdf, demonstrating that airline travel in Europe is both cheap and safe.

 A Selection of Low-Cost Airlines in Europe

 Air Berlin, www.airberlin.com, is Germany’s second-largest airline, offering cheap flights to popular holiday destinations and major European cities.